 New Town Center Designation

 South Burlington’s City Center area was designated a New Town Center for Vermont on January 28, 2010.
 This designation signifies that the City’s plans for growth (as a new compact, mixed-use development in the area of Market Street) have been approved by the Vermont Downtown Development Board.
 This designation is a required prerequisite to applying for a Tax Increment Financing District.
 This designation includes most properties in the area south along San Remo Drive, areas west and east of Dorset Street from the University Mall to to Williston Road but excludes properties north of Williston Road and on Williston Road east of the Central School.

 Project Funding: Public Vote on TIF District Projects

 All public infrastructure projects, in order to use future revenue from the TIF District require the authorization of the voters of the City of South Burlington.
-The first phase of City Center Park - the Dumont parcel - and the reconstruction of Market Street have been approved by public vote for TIF District Financing to fund these projects.
+City Center Park, the reconstruction of Market Street, and 180 Market Street have been approved by public vote for TIF District Financing to fund these projects.